raspberrypilearning/webcomic/en/step_3.md

 **If you are using Trinket:** you can click the **Manage Images** icon at the top of your trinket window, which will bring up a list of the images you have available:
 ![Manage Images Icon is at the top right of your code window, highlighted here in red.](images/image_button.png)

 This will open the Images list, which will show you the names of all the images you can use in your code.
+Make a note of the filenames of the images you want to use, including their file extension (the part after the dot!)

 ![A list of images and their filenames shown in the Trinket window.](images/image_import.png)